uol-mediaprocessing-2021-2022/students_projects-can-i-read-it/README.md

 size for the smoothing filter and the box labeld "border size" allows you to increase or decrease the size of the padding.
 The dropdown menu labeled color removal method allow you select a method for removing the colour from the image.

+## Change settings for Tesseract
+The dropdown menus in box 4 allow you to change the picture segmentation mode tesseract will be using